GncRodrigo/Csd_Space_Invaders/README.md

 ## 🚀 How to Run

+1. Generate the bistream using Vivado.
+2. Program your board.
-1. Make sure you have a RISC-V cross-compiler installed.
+3. Make sure you have a RISC-V cross-compiler installed.
-2. Add the application `.c` file into `hf-risc/software/app/`.
+4. Add the application `.c` file into `hf-risc/software/app/`.
-3. Add a new rule to the Makefile to compile your application (e.g., `space_invaders`).
+5. Add a new rule to the Makefile to compile your application (e.g., `space_invaders`).

 Then open **three terminals**: